 Meal plan to reduce waste.

 Use cloth napkins.
-And it feels fancy.
+Plus it feels fancy.

 Say no to bottled water.
 Necessary in some instances, but not many.
 Not at home (use a water filter).
 Often not while traveling.
 If it's not safe to drink the local water, refill from larger containers.
 Bring a water bottle (we have SIGGS).
 And TSA tip: bring it through security empty, then fill it on the other side.

-Drink organic, fair trade coffee.
+Drink organic, fair trade coffee. (or tea. or hot chocolate... you get the idea.)

 Include local and seasonal produce in your diet.
 Enjoy the mango, but toss in local apples too.
 In season tastes better anyway.